A Complete 5-Day Meal Plan to Keep Blood Glucose Under Control

-Diet is one of the crucial factors for controlling blood glucose levels and preventing diabetes complications.
-What you eat directly impacts your blood sugar levels, thus causing ups and downs.
+Diet is one of the crucial factors for controlling blood glucose levels and preventing related complications.
+What we eat directly impacts our blood sugar levels, thus causing ups and downs.

-We know that choosing the best foods for your diabetes diet is not simple and that sometimes you just want to give up and devour half of the burger in one bite.
-Therefore, we present you a complete 5-day meal plan that’s safe for your blood sugar levels.
+We know that choosing the best foods for our diet is not simple and that sometimes we just want to give up and devour half of the burger in one bite.
+Therefore, we present a complete 5-day meal plan that’s safe for blood sugar levels.

-However, you should still adjust it to fit your individual blood glucose goals.
-We hope it will help you choose your meals easier.
+However, we should still adjust it to fit our individual blood glucose goals.
+We hope it will help to choose the meals easier.

 Breakfast – scrambled egg, one corn tortilla, 6-in, unsalted; two tablespoons prepared salsa, a cup of milk (1%), half an ounce slice of Monterey jack cheese, and one medium orange.